BOK Financial (BOKF)

 Scott B. Grauer, Executive Vice President, Wealth Management; CEO, BOK Financial Securities, Inc.

-Scott Grauer is executive vice president for wealth management at BOK Financial Corporation and CEO of the company's broker/dealer BOK Financial Securities, Inc. He leads all of the company's wealth management business lines, including institutional wealth, the private bank, and international banking, and serves as chairman of Cavanal Hill Investment Management.
+Scott Grauer is the Executive Vice President for Wealth Management at BOK Financial Corporation and CEO of its broker/dealer, BOK Financial Securities, Inc. In this role, he oversees all of the company's wealth management business lines, including institutional wealth, the private bank, and international banking, and chairs Cavanal Hill Investment Management.
 Grauer joined BOK Financial in 1991 following the company's acquisition of an independent retail brokerage operation.
-He was named manager of BOKF Financial Securities, Inc. retail in 1996 and became president and CEO of the firm in late 1999.
-He has a bachelor's degree in business administration from Baker University.
+He was named manager of BOKF Financial Securities, Inc. retail in 1996 and became president and CEO of the firm in late 1999, taking responsibility for retail, institutional, and investment banking activities.

 AI Analysis | Feedback